munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 prototype faster will have some performance cost.
 Likewise, optimizing your code will make it less flexible.

-My experience, though, is that it's easier to make a fun game fast than it is to make a fast game fun.
+My experience is that it's easier to make a fun game fast than it is to make a fast game fun.
 One compromise is to keep the code flexible until the design settles down and then tear out some of the abstraction later to improve your performance.

 ## The Good in Bad Code

-That brings me to the next point which is that there's a time and place for different styles of coding.
+That brings me to the next point, which is that there's a time and place for different styles of coding.
 Much of this book is about making maintainable, clean code, so my allegiance is pretty clearly to doing things the "right" way, but there's value in slapdash code too.